-- The open Approach to Market for a Design Consultant Services has commenced with the publication of the Request for Expressions of Interest (REOI) on AusTender (www.tenders.gov.au).
-The REOI seeks suitably qualified and experienced design consultants to provide services to support the establishment of the Memorial. - Interested parties are encouraged to review the REOI documentation, including those parties that made a submission to the first design competition. - As this is an ongoing procurement process, it is not appropriate for the Department of Social Services to provide commentary on the process or applicants.
+- The open Approach to Market for a Design Consultant Services commenced with the publication of the Request for Expressions of Interest (REOI) on AusTender (www.tenders.gov.au) in May 2024. - All suitable artists and design professionals with the skills to meet the requirements outlined in the design brief were encouraged to apply, including those parties that made submissions to the first design competition, and survivors and people with lived experience. - As this is an ongoing procurement process, it is not appropriate for the Department of Social Services to provide commentary on the process or applicants.
 Any specific questions relating to the procurement process should be directed to the National Capital Authority.